-Fast forward to summer now: The Unsupervised Summer.
+Fast forward to summer for teenagers now: The Unsupervised Summer.

 For most, neighborhood friends are a thing of the past, and today’s June Cleaver works outside the home.
 These changes and more leave parents worried about the possible dangers of an unsupervised summer.
 Yet, the competing interests of parents and teens create a challenge.
 Teens are free from school and looking for carefree fun, while parents are concerned about the emotional and physical safety of their teens.
 The movie Juno sums up parents’ worries quite well: “Why are we having sex?
 Because we are bored.”